polterguy/phosphorusfive/core/p5.exp/README.md

   src:New value
 ```

-The above would look for any nodes within the *[_data]* segement of your p5.lambda object, having a name, *containing*
+The above will look for any nodes within the *[_data]* segement of your p5.lambda object, having a name, _containing_
-the value of "foo".
-Meaning, it would _ALSO_ match the *[not-foo]* node.
-A tilde (~), signifying a "like" comparison,
+the value of _"foo"_.
+Meaning, it will _also_ match the *[not-foo]* node.
+A tilde `~`, signifies a "like" comparison,
-can be used in front of the value of both a "named iterator", and a "valued iterator".
+and can be used in front of the value of both a "named iterator", and a "valued iterator".

-### Extracting all children of a specified node
+### Extracting all children of a node-set

-If we instead want to update _ALL_ children of the *[_data]* node above, we could use the *children iterator*.
-Example below.
+If we instead want to update _all_ children of the *[_data]* node above, we could use the *children iterator*, and drop the last name iterator.

 ```
 _data